The content marketing trends and landscape has undergone drastic changes in the past decade.

 Search engine optimization?
 Duh.

-There are various tools present for all kinds of content-related tasks – from content creation to content promotion, and even application suites that manage these singular technologies – enough to confuse marketers on just how much application and functionality is beneficial for their craft.
+There are various tools present for all kinds of content-related tasks – from content creation to content promotion, and even application suites that manage these unique technologies – enough to confuse marketers on just how much application and functionality is beneficial for their craft.

 And that’s perfectly fine.